rotki/rotki/docs/api.rst

    :statuscode 200: Snapshot was imported successfully.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is currently logged in.
-Csv file has different timestamps.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: CSV file has different timestamps.
 Snapshot contains an unknown asset.
 Csv file has invalid headers.
 Check error message.
    :statuscode 500: Internal rotki error.